colour-science/colour-science.org/output/posts/physical-lighting-quantities-tying-both-ends/index.rst

     |
     | `Doug A. Kerr <http://dougkerr.net/>`__ hosts a
         `series of articles <http://dougkerr.net/Pumpkin/index.htm>`__ on
-        photography and optics, of interest for the discussed topic are:
-        `Average Scene Reflectance in Photographic Exposure Metering <http://dougkerr.net/Pumpkin/articles/Scene_Reflectance.pdf>`__ and `Derivation of the "Cosine Fourth" Law for Falloff of Illuminance Across a Camera Image <http://dougkerr.net/Pumpkin/articles/Cosine_Fourth_Falloff.pdf>`__
+        photography and optics.
+The following article are of interest for the discussed topic: `Average Scene Reflectance in Photographic Exposure Metering <http://dougkerr.net/Pumpkin/articles/Scene_Reflectance.pdf>`__ and `Derivation of the "Cosine Fourth" Law for Falloff of Illuminance Across a Camera Image <http://dougkerr.net/Pumpkin/articles/Cosine_Fourth_Falloff.pdf>`__

 The adjusted focal plane exposure :math:`H_{SBS}` is obtained by scaling